 about me

 SEAN (my husband) is an Artist and Architect who likes to read.
 Better, he reads things I don’t think to read and he doesn’t mind massive tomes or years long series.
-I pick his brain about music and I rarely watch anything he does.
+I pick his brain about music and I rarely watch everything he does.
 He is brilliant and I hope you will get to know him a bit here as well.

-Leslie,
+1. Leslie,

 This is brilliant!
 I am so happy to see that you are blogging in earnest.
 Thanks for the kind mention and best of fun and luck moving forward in academe, life, love, and motherhood.